RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Branches/Wizardry.md

 Written magic has its history traced back to the creation of elves, who the Gods blessed with an innate knowledge of enchanting.
 Because of this, elves are oft sought out by wizards and mages to hex their armies and items.

 To cast a hex or enchant an item, one must write it out in God Tongue using mythril.
-This can be done in a number of ways; writing in [[Mythril Ink|mythril ink]], spreading mythril dust, or forging or chiseling mythril into the writing.
+This can be done in a number of ways; writing in [[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Technologies/Mythril Ink|mythril ink]], spreading mythril dust, or forging or chiseling mythril into the writing.
 It should be noted that as soon as a word is formed by the mythril the enchantment or hex is activated; even if not completed.
 This can be incredibly dangerous and has caused many accidents throughout history, one of the worst notably being the [[Dwarven Nuke|nuclear meltdown incident]].

 Mythril ink is the oldest way of crafting enchantments and hexes, its history dating back to the creation of the elves during the God-War.
 It is used to this day by the Elves, and its recipe kept a trade secret by the Elders for millennia.
 Mythril ink has the advantage of containing so little mythril that what is written with it is not activated until more mythril dust is poured onto it.
 This has the advantage of not activating the enchantment until it is completed and gives control over how long the enchantment lasts based on how much dust is fed into the system.